 What Is A Janka Test?

+Many of the hardwoods available here at Georgia Carpet have a section in the specifications known as the Janka Hardness or Rating.
+Unless you have been researching hardwood for a while, you may be wondering what this means.
+Is a higher or lower number better?
+What is the average rating for my wood choice?
+Luckily, Georgia Carpet wants to make sure you know exactly what you’re looking at.
 The Janka Test measures the force required to embed a 11.28 millimeter (0.444 inch) steel ball into wood to half its diameter.
 This method was chosen so that the result would leave an indention 100 square millimeters in size.
 It is one of the best measures of the ability of a wood species to withstand denting and wear.
 It is also a good indicator of how hard a species is to saw or nail.
-What does the janka test have to do with your purchase?
-We've know how to use the janka hardness test to your advantage.
-Basically, determining the type of lifestyle where the flooring is to be installed is a good place to start.
+The numbers used for rating the hardness has to do with the amount of force needed.
+A high Janka rating means that it takes a high amount of force exerted onto the wood to dent it.
+It is mostly used for solid hardwood products.
+But what does the janka test have to do with your purchase?
+We have the answer!
+To use the janka hardness test to your advantage, you can start with determining the type of lifestyle where the flooring is going to be installed.
 Do you have kids?
 Toys can be really rough on a hardwood floor.
-Is being installed in a business?
-Is it going to be installed in the kitchen where pots and pans will be dropped.
+Is it being installed in a business?
+Is it going to be installed in the kitchen where pots and pans will be dropped or water splashed?
 The type of finish has nothing to do with how well a hardwood holds up against indentation.
 You could have the toughest finish, like ceramic, on a pine floor, and still damage the floor just by dropping your keys on it.
-Scratch resistance is different than Dent resistance.
-Its important to inquire about both the finish and the hardness.
-In comes the janka test.
-A good starting point is an oak product.
-Its not the hardest species, but holds up well when pots and pans are dropped.
+Scratch resistance is different from dent resistance.
+It's important to inquire about both the finish and the hardness.
+This is where the Janka test comes in.
+If you are looking for higher end woods like mahogany or maple, you will find that the Janka test is more relevant.
+Looking at an oak product, it's not the hardest species, but holds up well when pots and pans are dropped.
 The harder the species, the more expensive it can be.
 Hickory is the hardest wood species that is domestically grown and produced in America.
-It typically cost 20% more than red or white oak.
-Its a balancing act, comparing price to quality, but Georgia Carpet has distributed hardwood flooring to thousands of happy customers.
-We want to help you get the best discount hardwood floor species in your home our business.
-At Georgia Carpet, we carry many name brands of durable, hard coated hardwood floors like Mannington, Bruce Hardwoods, Shaw and Homerwood.
+It typically costs 20% more than red or white oak.
+It's a balancing act, comparing price to quality, but Georgia Carpet has distributed hardwood flooring to thousands of happy customers.
+We want to help you get the best discount hardwood floor species in your home or business.
+At Georgia Carpet, we carry many name brands of durable, hard coated hardwood floors like Mannington, Bruce, Somerset, Shaw and Homerwood.

 |Wood Flooring Species||Janka Hardness|